 What is iPeer2Peer?

-The Arthritis Foundation is piloting a new peer mentorship program called iPeer2Peer.
+The Arthritis Foundation launched a new peer mentorship program called iPeer2Peer in 2017.
 The goal of this program is to help and support teens with juvenile arthritis (JA) and related childhood rheumatic diseases.
 The iPeer2Peer Program was developed by the iOUCH (improving Outcomes in Child Health through Technology) research team at the Hospital for Sick Children in Ontario, Canada to help teens with chronic disease better manage their condition.

 Check out this video about iPeer2Peer: http://tiny.cc/iPeer2Peer